thibautvalour/-NLP_Intent_classification/README.md

 To run the code in this project, follow these steps:

-Clone the repository.
+- Clone the repository.
-Install the required dependencies.
+- Install the required dependencies.
-Run baseline.ipynb to view the implementation of the baseline model, this notebook is more detailed.
+- Run 'baseline.ipynb' to view the implementation of the baseline model, this notebook is more detailed.
-Run main.py to train and validate the BertBiLSTM model.
+- Run 'main.ipynb' to train and validate the BertBiLSTM model.

-You can run the training and validation of the basline in the notebook `baseline.ipynb`, which is more detailed.
-Then you can run the training and validation of this model with the file `main.ipynb`.